o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-autoactivate.md

 ---
+linkTitle: Auto Activate
 description: ' Enable Auto Activate for interactive elements in O3DE UI Editor to set an element to activate automatically. '
 title: Auto Activate
+weight: 308
 ---

 The **Auto Activate** setting applies to interactive elements that remain active after they are pressed.
 These include the slider, scroll bar, scroll box, and text input.